3manuek/3manuek/content/resume/resume.md

 ---

 {{< notice "info" >}}
 _Download résumé_ 👉🏻 <a href="/docs/EmanuelCalvo.pdf" download="EmanuelCalvo.pdf">📎</a>
 {{< /notice >}}

 ## Bio(graffiti)

 I'm a _Database Infrastructure and Software Engineer_, currently working at [Workato](https://workato.com) as a Staff Infrastructure Engineer.

-I design and implement Database Infrastructures and Engineering.
+I design and implement Database Infrastructures and Engineering using mostly Open Source technologies.
 I did Production-grade setups for _top-notch_ companies, mostly on top of Open Source Technologies.
 My tasks go through Development, Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 Software Engineering, _mainly_ for database systems is also one of my core tasks.